randomplum/sdrewire/README.md

 In case you wonder what exact components are used, here is the gist:

 - USB 3.1 Gen1 card reader Genesys Logic GL3224
-- TS3DDR4000ZBAR memory mux cheap used for SD signals
+- TS3DDR4000ZBAR mux IC used for SD signals
 - FTDI FT230XQ provides GPIO for mux as well as auxiliary UART and GPIO
 - USB2422 USB 2.0 Hub to interface GL3224 and FTDI FT230XQ